 - 1 cup sweet woodruff

 - Pour wine into large jar and stuff in the Woodruff.
-Leave this in the fridge for a week to soak up the flavours
+Leave this in the fridge or cool cupboard for a week to soak up the flavours

 - Strain the wine and disgard the herbs